Evolution, Development, and Function of Motor Circuits

 The Sweeney Group is looking for accomplished students and postdocs with experience in molecular/genetic, computational, anatomical and functional dissection of neural circuits and interest in motor circuits, frog metamorphosis, comparative studies between frog and mouse or motor circuit evolution.
 If interested, please email email@example.com with your CV, motivation letter and contact details of 2-3 referees.

-Since 2020, Assistant Professor, IST Austria
+Since 2020, Assistant Professor, Institute of Science and Technology Austria (ISTA)

 2011-2020 Postdoc, Salk Institute for Biological Studies, USA